monsoonmaelstrom/book2/book2.md

 I consider it for a second and realize he’s right.
 I do feel like I’ve lost to my mother.

-“I think though,” he says, his thumb stroking along my cheek, “that you probably came out ahead.”
+“I think,” he says, his thumb stroking along my cheek, “that you probably came out ahead.”

 “We’ll find out tomorrow, I guess.”